-When naive customers observe a higher price for product A, they do not rationally anticipate that product provider A will also increase its commission to the adviser and that the adviser will then optimally adjust his recommendation strategy.
-In particular, a naive customer underestimates the probability of receiving a recommendation to buy the now more expensive product A. In fact, as the customer still expects that the recommendation to buy A happens only with probability, 1-G(1/2), the difference in purchase probabilities (i.e., the statistical error that is made) is exactly equal to the difference $G(1/2) - G(q^)$ in expression (13).
+When naive customers observe a higher price for product A, they do not rationally anticipate that product provider A also increases its commission to the adviser and that the adviser then optimally adjusts his recommendation strategy.
+In particular, a naive customer underestimates the probability of receiving a recommendation to buy the now more expensive product A. In fact, as the customer still expects that the recommendation to buy A happens only with probability 1-G(1/2), the difference in purchase probabilities (i.e., the statistical error that is made) is exactly equal to the difference $G(1/2) - G(q^)$ in Eq.
+(15).
 This observation is key.
-Profits thus strictly increase whenever the up-front payment for advice is reduced, provided that the participation constraint of the naive customer is still satisfied.
+Profits thus strictly increase whenever the upfront payment for advice is reduced, provided that the participation constraint of the naive customer is still satisfied as the product price increases accordingly.
 This strict monotonicity holds because of the exploitation of the naive customer's beliefs, which are wrong whenever t > 0.

-Once we substitute f = 0, together with $\hat{q} = 1/2$ , into the naive customers' binding ex-ante participation constraint, we obtain for the corresponding equilibrium product price
+Once we substitute f = 0, together with $\hat{q} = 1/2$ , into the naive customers' binding ex ante participation constraint, we obtain for the corresponding equilibrium product price

-$$p = \Delta_v \int{1/2}^1 (2q - 1) \frac{dG(q)}{1 - G(1/2)}.$$ (14)
+$$p = \Delta_v \int{1/2}^1 (2q - 1) \frac{dG(q)}{1 - G(1/2)}.$$ (16)